ParthJ-007/Product-Pricing-Challenge---Amazon-ML-Challenge-2025/README.md

 ## 📊 Problem Statement
 In e-commerce, determining the optimal product price is crucial for business success and customer satisfaction.
-The task is to build a **machine learning model** that accurately predicts prices using multi-modal product data.
+The task is to build a **machine learning models** that accurately predicts prices using multi-modal product data.

 ---